 |Employee deferral into Roth 401k||Post-Tax|

 |Business contributions into 401k||Pre-Tax (deduction to you vis a vis the business)|

 |Business contributions into Roth 401k||Not allowed|

 The mix between the two is the challenging part.
 80% Roth and 20% pre-tax?
 60-40%?
 Truly depends on your vision of retirement and your income sources.
 Bunch of rental income and residual earned income?
 Rich parents leaving you with thousands of dollars in dividend income?
-Gotta coin?
+Gotta coin to flip?
 Two out of three?
 As mentioned earlier, financial planning and tax projections are the starting point for an answer that will unfortunately take a lifetime to validate.
 We can see your head stone now- “Her tax projections hit a 95% confidence interval.
 Kids are proud.”
 Small font or big stone.
 You decide.